Khalifa5000/khalifa5000/README.md

 •	I am eager to leverage my passion for coding and recent education in web development to contribute to dynamic projects.

-• Proficient in HTML, CSS, and JavaScript, Node.js, MongoDB,  with hands-on experience in frameworks like React, Express and Bootstrap.
+• Proficient in HTML, CSS, and JavaScript, Node.js, MongoDB,  with hands-on experience in frameworks like React.js, Express.js and Bootstrap.

 • Adept at collaborating within teams, problem-solving, and adapting to new technologies.
 Committed to continuous learning and growth in the ever-evolving field of front-end development.